 Narrative Videos Throughout the Show

-Videos shown throughout the show connected the lines and dances into a cohesive story revolving around the theme.
+Videos shown throughout the show connected the fashion lines and dances into a cohesive story revolving around the theme.
 They use sound and visuals to convey the mood of different parts of the story.

 LG FEROX Advertising